 While some individuals walk away from an accident with nary a scratch, others face mental and physical trauma associated with their injuries.

-When someone has suffered a severe injury, especially one that results in physical changes or disfigurements, he or she may want to strongly consider filing a claim to receive compensation for damages.
+When someone has suffered a severe injury, especially one that results in physical changes or disfigurements, he or she may want to consider filing a claim to receive compensation for damages.

 Get to Know Your Injury

-Whether you’ve received a severe injury to the face, which has left permanent disfiguration, or you received a spinal injury that has left you paralyzed, it may be very hard to accept right away (don’t worry, this is a natural response).
+Whether you’ve received a severe injury to the face that left permanent disfiguration or a spinal injury that left you paralyzed, it can be difficult to accept immediately (don’t worry, this is a natural response).

 Self-Care & Asking for Help

-If you’re used to being independent it may be difficult to ask for help, but your health and recovery should be your number one priority and help may be the best way to achieve the goal.
+If you’re used to being independent, it may be difficult to ask for help, but your health and recovery should be your number one priority, and help may be the best way to achieve the goal.